Nemanja264/Cloud-computing/Theory/Hybrid Cloud/Security.md

     - **Examples:** **Prevents Man-in-the-Middle (MITM)** attacks inside Kubernetes (data traffic encrypted), Ensures only trusted microservices can talk to each other, Encrypts sensitive data within the cloud environment

 - ***OpenVPN***
         - **Secure Connection for Administrators,** Cloud administrators use OpenVPN to connect securely to the K8s Master, only authorized users can configure or             control the cluster.
-        - **Protecting Kubernetes API & etcd Database,**
+        - **Protecting Kubernetes API & etcd Database**
         - **Preventing External Attacks,** OpenVPN *encrypts admin access* and *hides the Kubernetes API endpoint* from unauthorized users.

 - ***etcd database***